-We are here to make sure that everyone grieving gets the support they need, when they need it.
+We're here to make sure that everyone grieving gets the support they need, when they need it.

 How we support people

-We offer support through our website, national helpline, live chat, group, zoom, telephone or one-to-one in person support.
+We offer support through our website, national helpline, group, zoom, telephone or one-to-one in person support.
 We want to make sure everyone grieving gets the help they need in a way that works for them.
 We have a specially trained dedicated team of 4,000 bereavement volunteers.

 Grieving people need a voice and that’s why we’re campaigning to make sure they’re heard.
 We’ll do whatever it takes to make changes, from campaigning for better business standards to improving bereavement laws – we’re determined to change how grieving people are treated.